SenseLogic/CODEX/README.md

 *   Declare tag **attributes** in this order :

     *   id
-    *   class sorted by increasing specificity
+    *   class sorted by increasing specificity, but ending with the modifier classes
     *   style sorted as explained above
     *   data-* in alphabetical order
     *   tag-specific attributes (src, href, etc) in alphabetical order